Rushna13/SanjivaniDemoRepo/readme.txt

-This is my first git lab
+This is my first git lab.
+This line is added from GITHUB.